getnamo/OpenAI-Api-Unreal/README.md

 # OpenAI API Plugin
 The **OpenAIApi Plugin** gives you access to the **OpenAI API** in **Unreal Engine**.
-It is compatible with 4.26, 4.27, 5.0, 5.1, 5.2, and 5.3

 This is a community Plugin.
 No affiliation with OpenAI

 ## Getnamo Fork notes

-This fork add modifications to support locally running LLMs with OpenAI api compatible endpoints.
+This fork adds modifications to support locally running LLMs with OpenAI api compatible endpoints.
 Use `SetOpenAIAPIEndpoint` function before calling other functions to use that endpoint URL instead of the default OpenAI one.

-Also adds streaming implementation for ChatAPI allowing per-token update instead of waiting for full text.
+It also adds the streaming implementation for ChatAPI allowing per-token updates instead of waiting for the full text results.

 ## Installation